J3ZGOD/Performance-Rocket/README.txt

 -> Discord: J3Z#8741

-ROCKET V1 was launched 20/12/2020 so you can get a Serial Key for:
+ROCKET V1 was launched 20/12/2020.
+You can get a Serial Key for:
 -> 2€ via paypal
 or
 -> 1,5€ in CSGO items